Speakers and Session Highlights

 Pre-Milling: A Vital Addition For Enhancing Product Quality and Process Productivity: Patrik Maeder

 In the manufacturing of printing ink, paint, and coatings, wet grinding is an integral process.
-This presentation provides insight as to how innovative pre-milling technology can substantially enhance the overall milling process leading to increased productivity, quality assurance, and improved sustainability.
+This presentation provided insight as to how innovative pre-milling technology can substantially enhance the overall milling process leading to increased productivity, quality assurance, and improved sustainability.
 Manufacturers can achieve optimal particle size distribution and superior product quality while reducing operational costs and environmental impact.

 8:45 AM-9:30 AM